Small businesses waiting for stimulus money grants of $5,000 in Sedgwick County

 “It’s a little frustrating because when I put in the application I didn’t know if they received it,” said Rodney Horton, who owns Cana Wine & Cocktails in the Petroleum building.
 “There’s not a good follow up or a feedback loop, even if it’s automated.”

-County Deputy Financial Officer, Brent Shelton says the money will be on the way.
-Soon.
-But he says they have to get it right.
+Sedgwick County deputy financial officer Brent Shelton says the money will be on the way soon, but he says they have to get it right.

 “We are in the final review process with some of these applications,” said Shelton.
 “It’s dealing with the federal guidelines that have constantly changed as we have gone through the process.
 Trying to walk that line between getting the money out to the community as quickly as we can, and do it making sure we follow all the right rules, regulations.”

-But, Shelton says, they are getting close to approval with many of the more than 140 applications for business stimulus $5,000 grants.
-The money is federal stimulus to help businesses specifically in Sedgwick County that have been hit by COVID-19.
+But, Shelton says they are getting close to approval with many of the more than 140 applications for business stimulus $5,000 grants.
+The money is a federal stimulus to help businesses specifically in Sedgwick County that have been hit by COVID-19.

 The application portal to apply has been open since roughly the middle of August.
 The application portal is still open and the deadline to apply is October 7th for that small business grant.